nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

             "feature": f
         }

 `cluster_stats[‘above’]` is a list of the “above-average features”, meaning the features i.e. phrases that occur more than an average amount of times.
-We’re feeding in the top one to the frontend.
+We’re taking the most common one and feeding it into the frontend.

 Now, we can go into the JavaScript and make the feature appear.
 Kepler Mapper was built using [d3](https://d3js.org/), which is a JavaScript library that “helps you bring data to life using HTML, SVG, and CSS.”
 In terms of this application, it is taking care of a lot of the interactivity, the physics, etc. The creator of d3 has a very thorough [tutorial](https://observablehq.com/collection/@d3/learn-d3) (it’s also interactive!) if you want to learn it from the ground up, but we won’t need to know much about it for this.
 I would recommend looking into it because you can make some really beautiful visualizations.